 Can I Cancel a Personal Loan After Signing?

-It is possible to cancel a personal loan after signing the loan agreement.
-But ultimately, it depends on the lender’s terms and when you choose to cancel.
+It’s possible to cancel a personal loan after signing your loan agreement, but it depends on the lender’s terms and when you choose to cancel.
 Some lenders offer a “cooling-off” or grace period, giving you a little time to cancel the loan, while other lenders might be less flexible.
-The details of your loan agreement should outline your options when it comes to canceling your personal loan.
+The details of your loan agreement should outline your options for canceling your personal loan.

 Factors to Consider Before Canceling a Personal Loan

-Whether you can cancel a personal loan hinges on the loan details and when you choose to cancel.
-Personal loans can often be canceled if they’re not yet approved and the agreement hasn’t been signed.
+Your ability to cancel a personal loan depends on the loan details and when you choose to cancel.
+Personal loans can often be canceled if they haven’t yet been approved and the agreement hasn’t been signed.
 However, once the agreement is signed, you’re in a binding contract.

-Some lenders offer a three-day grace period, in which you can cancel the loan for any reason.
-If the money hasn’t been deposited in your account yet, you might still be able to back out.
-To cancel, you’ll need to give the lender written notice as soon as possible.
+Some lenders offer a three-day grace period, during which you can cancel the loan for any reason.
+If the money hasn’t yet been deposited in your account, you might still be able to back out, but you’ll need to give the lender written notice as soon as possible.

 Check for Additional Fees

-If it’s past the cancellation period, early repayment could be an option.
+If the cancellation period has passed, early repayment could be an option.
 Certain lenders may charge a prepayment penalty, while others don’t.

 Adjust the Loan Terms

-If you need to adjust the terms of your loan, consider a loan modification.
-This involves altering the existing loan agreement with the lender’s approval.
+Consider a loan modification if you need to adjust the terms of your loan.
+It involves altering the existing loan agreement (with the lender’s approval).
 Borrowers often seek one if they’re facing financial difficulties and want to avoid defaulting on their loan.

-If you apply for a personal loan and get approved, you don’t have to accept the offer — you can decline it.
-However, before you do, there are a few things to consider.
+Even if you apply for a personal loan and are approved, you don’t have to accept the offer — you can decline it.
+However, before you do so, there are a few things to consider.

 First, check if the loan you’re applying for has an application fee.
 Most lenders don’t charge one, but it’s important to verify.
-If there is a nonrefundable fee, be sure this is the lender you want to go with before applying.
+If there is a nonrefundable fee, make sure that this is the lender you want to proceed with before applying.

 Also, remember that submitting a personal loan application usually triggers a hard inquiry on your credit report, which can lower your score by a few points.
-Unlike soft checks, these hard checks add up and can further impact your score with each application.
-This can make it harder to get approved for new credit, and these inquiries stay on your report for two years.
+Unlike soft checks, hard checks accumulate and can further impact your score with each application.
+This can make it harder to get approved for new credit.
+Moreover, these inquiries stay on your FICO® report for two years.

 Recommended: What Credit Score Do You Need for a Personal Loan?